Best Compact SUV Deals — June 2026

 | CX-50 | Premium Plus Turbo | $750 conquest cash | Switching from non-Mazda |

-- No hybrid CX-5; if fuel economy is a priority, CR-V Hybrid or RAV4 Hybrid are more rational choices
+- No hybrid CX-5; if fuel economy is the priority, the CR-V Hybrid or RAV4 Hybrid are the rational picks

 How to use these numbers

-Bring your own financing as a baseline: Get pre-approved at your credit union or bank before visiting any dealer.
-Compare their rate to what the manufacturer is offering — use whichever is lower.
+Bring your own financing as a baseline.
+Get pre-approved at your credit union or bank before visiting any dealer, then use whichever rate is lower.
+I never walk in without one.

-For detailed vehicle comparisons, see Toyota RAV4 Hybrid vs Honda CR-V Hybrid 2026.
+For the head-to-head, see Toyota RAV4 Hybrid vs Honda CR-V Hybrid 2026.

 Deal details change frequently.
 Always confirm terms with the dealer before purchase.